 “God begot before all creatures a Beginning, [who was] a certain rational power [proceeding] from Himself” (Dialogue with Trypho, Chapter 61).
 He was “born of the very substance of the Father.”

 To describe the Word as “a Beginning” implies that God’s purpose, in begetting the Son, was to create all things.
 We often read in the Bible about “the beginning,” such as that “in the beginning, God created heaven and earth.”
 But Justin Martyr thought of Jesus Himself as the Beginning.
-Jesus is also described as “the beginning” in Colossians 1:18, and the Revelator referred to Him as “the Beginning of the creation of God” (Rev. 3:14).
+Jesus is also described as “the beginning” in Colossians 1:18, and Revelation refers to Him as “the Beginning of the creation of God” (Rev. 3:14).

 Since the Word is “rational,” He is a separate Person.

 Justin Martyr wrote, “through the Word, God has made everything.”
-In other words, it is still God who created, but He created “through the Word.”
+In other words, it is still God who created, but the “Word” was the means through Whom God created.

-Justin Martyr described the Logos as “numerically distinct from the Father;” “Numerically distinct” is a phrase that philosophers use.
-It stands in contrast to “qualitatively distinct” and means that one being is different from another, even when they are extremely similar; qualitatively the same.
-Justin used the sun as a metaphor to explain the relationship between the Father and the Son: The sun and the light that comes from the sun are highly related but still distinct entities.
+Justin Martyr described the Logos as “numerically distinct from the Father;” “Numerically distinct” is a phrase that philosophers use in contrast to “qualitatively distinct.”
+Two things are “numerically distinct” if they are two different things, even when they are extremely similar; qualitatively the same.
+Justin used the sun and the light from the sun as a metaphor to explain the relationship between the Father and the Son: The sun and the light from the sun are highly related but still distinct entities.

-For Justin Martyr Jesus was distinct from the Father, but in his view the Father is God.
+For Justin Martyr, the Father is God.
 This is seen in the statement quoted above that “through the Word, God has made everything.”
-That means that Jesus is also distinct from God.
+That also means that Jesus is also distinct from God.

 In Matthew 28;19 Jesus told His disciples to baptize “in the name of the Father and of the Son and of the Holy Spirit.”
 Justin similarly wrote: